 The Company operates in highly competitive and rapidly evolving fields, and new developments are expected to continue at a rapid pace.
-Competition from large food packaging and agricultural companies is intense.
+Competition from large food processors, packaging companies, agricultural companies, medical and pharmaceutical companies is intense.
 In addition, the nature of the Company's collaborative arrangements and its technology licensing business may result in its corporate partners and licensees becoming competitors of the Company.
 Many of these competitors have substantially greater financial and technical resources and production and marketing capabilities than the Company, and many have substantially greater experience in conducting field trials, obtaining regulatory approvals and manufacturing and marketing commercial products.
 There can be no assurance that these competitors will not succeed in developing alternative technologies and products that are more effective, easier to use or less expensive than those which have been or are being developed by the Company or that would render the Company's technology and products obsolete and non-competitive.